vuestorefront/storefront-ui/apps/docs/components/components/input.md

 <!-- end react -->
 </Showcase>

-## Input in disabled state
+### Input in disabled state

-The component when disabled.
+`SfInput` comes with out-of-the-box styles for a disabled input.

 <Showcase showcase-name="Input/InputDisabled">